Azure/prometheus-collector/otelcollector/test/README.md

     - ama-metrics replicaset
     - ama-metrics-node daemonset
     - ama-metrics-ksm replicaset
-    - ama-metrics-targets-operator replicaset \[label=operator\]
+    - ama-metrics-targets-operator replicaset `label=operator`
-    - prometheus-node-exporter daemonset \[label=arc-extension\]
+    - prometheus-node-exporter daemonset `label=arc-extension`
 - Liveness Probe
   - When processes aren't running on the `prometheus-collector` replicaset container, the container should restart.
 Processes include:
     - otelcollector
     - metricsextension
     - mdsd
-  - When processes aren't running on the `prometheus-collector` replicaset container, the container should restart.
+  - When processes aren't running on the `prometheus-collector` daemonset container, the container should restart.
 Processes include:
     - otelcollector
     - metricsextension
     - mdsd
+  - When processes aren't running on the `prometheus-collector` windows daemonset container, the container should restart.
+Processes include: `label=windows`
+    - otelcollector
+    - MetricsExtension.Native
+    - MonAgentLauncher
+  - When the `ama-metrics-prometheus-config` configmap is updated, the `prometheus-collector` replicaset container restarts.
+  - When the `the ama-metrics-config-node` configmap is updated, the `prometheus-collector` daemonset container restarts.
+  - When the `ama-metrics-prometheus-config-node-windows` configmap is updated, the `prometheus-collector` windows daemonset container restarts. `label=windows`
 - Prometheus UI
   - The Prometheus UI API should return the expected scrape pools for both the `prometheus-collector` replicaset and daemonset containers.
   - The Prometheus UI API should return a valid Prometheus config for both the `prometheus-collector` replicaset and daemonset containers.